Malvern railway station, Melbourne: Transport links

-Malvern station has two tram connections with no bus connections.
-The route 16 tram service operates from nearby Glenferrie Road up towards the city and down towards Kew.
+Malvern station has three tram connections with no bus connections (except train replacement bus stops located adjacent to the station).
+The route 5 tram service operates from the nearby stop on Wattletree Road up towards the city and down towards Malvern.
+The route 16 tram service operates from nearby stop Glenferrie Road up towards the city and down towards Kew.
 The route 64 tram service operates from nearby Dandenong Road up towards the city and down towards East Brighton.
-The station has an accessible platform tram stop for routes 16 and 64 on adjacent Dandenong road.
-The Route 16 stop outside the station isn't wheelchair accessible.
-Instead, this stop is operated through an on-street tram stop.
-Malvern station also has train replacement bus stops located adjacent to the station.
+The station has an accessible platform tram stop for routes 16 and 64 on Dandenong Road.
+The Route 16 stop outside the station on Glenferrie Road and the Route 5 stop on Wattletree Road are not wheelchair accessible as they both lack proper platforms.